Carlosdvp/carlosv-ninja/Readme.md

 1. Added 2 new projects
 2. Moved Bird app clone from Heroku to AWS.
 Heroku stopped their free hosting plan, and I already have a biiled account with AWS.
+3. Added Pinia to replace Vuex
+4. Added Tailwind and cleaned up the css throughout the app.
+Made the design look sharper and more professional.

 ********************************************************

 # Improvements / Fixes Required - 2023

-1. Added new Projects to the site
+1. Add new Projects to the site
   - Hardhat Boilerplate conversion from React FE to Vue FE
+  - HR Management app

 2. Bug Fix - Noticed that the Navbar renders incorrectly on Chrome
   - This nees to be fixed
     -- it looks like the media querries might have an issue

-3. Upgrade the styling
-  - make it more elegant, I like how Uniswap and the GMX Earn page look; use that as inspiration

-4. UI improvement
+3. UI improvement
   - make the grid vs list view selection persistent
   - when a user goes into a project's details page and goes back to the Portfolio page the view should be what had been previosuly selected by the user.
   - if it was in Grid view it should remain until List is selected